On minimum sum representations for weighted voting games: Weighted voting games as a subclass of (complete) simple games

 \section{Weighted voting games as a subclass of (complete) simple games}

 Let $N=\{1,\dots,n\}$ be a set of $n$ voters.
-A pair $(N,\chi)$ is called a simple game if $\chi$ is a characteristic function of the subsets of $N$ with $\chi(\emptyset)=0$, $\chi(N)=1$, and $\chi(U')\le\chi(U)$ for all $U'\subseteq U$.
+An example for a weighted voting game with $n=4$ voters, as defined in the introduction, is given by quota $q=3$ and the weights $w_1=2$, $w_2=w_3=1$, $w_4=0$.
+By comparing $\sum_{i\in U} w_i$ with $q$ we can decide for each coalition $U\subseteq N$ whether it is winning (the proposal gets accepted) or losing.
+So being more general a pair $(N,\chi)$ is called a simple game if $\chi$ is a characteristic function of the subsets of $N$ with $\chi(\emptyset)=0$, $\chi(N)=1$, and $\chi(U')\le\chi(U)$ for all $U'\subseteq U$.
 For the broad variety of applications of simple games we quote Taylor and Zwicker \cite{0943.91005}: ``Few structures arise in more contexts and lend themselves to more diverse interpretations than do simple games.''
+The subset-minimal winning coalitions of our example are given by $\{1,2\}$, $\{1,3\}$ and uniquely characterize the simple game.